Level 2.5 large deviations and uncertainty relations for non-Markov self-interacting dynamics

 The third step follows after making the key observation of a separation of timescales.
 At a given time $t$ the SIJP has a characteristic time for relaxation coming from its generator $Q(A_t)$, for example that set by the smallest escape rate.
 On the other hand, $Q(A_t)$ itself changes over time due its dependence on the empirical observable.
 However, $A_t$ accumulates $O(1)$ changes over in $O(t)$ times, cf.\ \er{eq:EmpObs}.
 This means that in the long-time limit the dynamics of the ``instantaneous'' SIJP has enough time to relax before its rates change appreciably due to the change in $A_t$.

 As a final step, for convenience, we make the change $t \rightarrow e^t$ inside time integrals [so that in this rescaled time the empirical observable makes $O(1)$ changes in $O(1)$ time], and measure backwards from the final time $T$ by making the flip $t \rightarrow T - t$.
+In doing so, we treat time as dimensionless by rescaling it with an intrinsic timescale $t_0$, which is interpreted as the system’s relevant memory horizon and is then set to $1$ without loss of generality.
 This finally leads to

 with

 Here $\Gamma(x) \coloneqq x \ln x - x + 1$ is the Cram\'{e}r (or relative-entropy) rate function for Poisson statistics.
 In \era{eq:RateFunct25}{eq:FunctionalFinal25} there are three auxiliary quantities: $H(t)$ is the generator of a time-dependent but Markovian auxiliary dynamics, $\rho(t)$ is its ``accompanying'' distribution (instantaneous stationary state)